 The paper recommends pricing flexibility for distribution utilities to allow them to differentiate among customers on the basis of individual and customer class price elasticity.

-We consider that in order to assure a leveled playing field and market competition, distribution rates for the transmission (“wire”) service must be unbundled and be exactly the same whether the commodity is provided by the utility, its affiliate or an alternative supplier.
+We consider that in order to assure a leveled playing field and market competition, distribution rates, terms and conditions for the transmission (“wire”) service must be unbundled and be exactly the same whether the commodity is provided by the utility, its affiliate or an alternative supplier.
 Otherwise, price flexibility could be a window to introduce anti-competitive practices.

 Competition in Delivery Functions

 We agree that regulators should be open to the idea that new technologies may enable policy makers to deregulate activities that are currently regulated.
+Enron continues to believe that a natural monopoly will need to be regulated to ensure fair access.

-However, we believe it should be clearly stated that the eventual deregulation of the current natural monopolies must not jeopardize competition in other markets.
 Some international experiences (as the case of Germany) teach us that overly light handed regulation can lead to serious difficulties to have open and non-discriminatory access to the utility’s network.
 Some activities, such as enforcing open access and preventing the exercise of market power in non-regulated activities, will probably go on needing a strong regulatory commitment.

 -